Neil Galanter

-In October 2007, he performed as a soloist with the Valley Symphony Orchestra, conducted by Robert Chauls, on October 13, 2007.
-He performed Concerto for Piano by Belgian composer Marcel Poot.
+His performance as a soloist with the Valley Symphony Orchestra, conducted by Robert Chauls, and partially sponsored by the Consulate General of Belgium in October 2007 was the first US performance of the Concerto for Piano by Belgian composer Marcel Poot.
+He has collaborated in chamber music, solo and duo concerts with members of the Los Angeles Philharmonic including performances with cellist Stephen Custer, and violinist Lawrence Sonderling amongst others.

 He served as music director at the "first anniversary gala" of the "88’s Cabaret" in West Hollywood, California in May, 2008.

-He has worked with the Spanish and Flamenco dancer Inesita in cross genre, collaborative fusion performances of Spanish music and dance from varying centuries and styles including recent performances throughout California.
+He has worked with the Spanish and Flamenco dancer Inesita in cross genre, collaborative fusion performances of Spanish music and dance from varying centuries and styles including performances throughout California.